// Biotech and Pharma Therapeutics

 Pharma VOICE Therapeutic Digest OCT 2021

 Amid the continued effects of the global Covid-19 pandemic, 2021 has been a year of remarkable activity in neurology therapeutics, encompassing treatments for the brain, spinal cord and nerves.
-New medicines for Alzheimer’s disease, migraine, and a host of rare conditions have been prominent in the medical literature and popular news and have been a major focus of industry educational and promotional activity.
+New medicines for Alzheimer’s disease migraine, and a host of rare conditions have been prominent in the medical literature and popular news and have been a major focus of industry education and promotional activity.

 44% of Healthcare and Pharmaceutical Organizations Have Experienced a Data Breach Caused By a Third Party in the Last 12 Months